What is AIDS?

-AIDS or Acquired Immune Deficiency Syndrome is a syndrome caused by the HIV virus.
-In this condition, a person’s immune system becomes too weak to fight off any kind of infection or disease.
+AIDS or Acquired Immune Deficiency Syndrome is a disease caused by the HIV virus.
+In this condition, a person’s immune system becomes too weak to fight any kind of infection or disease.
 AIDS is usually the last stage of HIV infection; a stage where the body can no longer defend itself and thus spawns various diseases.
 AIDS, when untreated, leads to death.

 Symptoms of AIDS

 As AIDS is a virus infection, the symptoms related to acute HIV infection can be similar to flu or other viral illnesses, like –